medusaprotocol/projects/README.md

-# projects
+# projects we have find interesting.
+Not created by us.
-Noob attempts to learn to code in react